How PST Works for Auction Items in British Columbia

 PST data is included in your fundraiser exports, such as the “All Transactions” export.
 Look for the Sales Breakdown, Summary, and Checkout Overview sheets for a complete view.

-Do I need to remit PST from auctions myself?
+Does our organization need to remit PST from auctions ourselves?

-No. Trellis remits all applicable PST to the BC Ministry of Finance on your behalf.
+No. Trellis collects and remits the PST to the BC Ministry of Finance on your behalf.
+You do not need to report this amount with your return.

 Can I still issue tax receipts for auction purchases?